William Halsey Jr.: Dates of rank

 Halsey never held the rank of lieutenant (junior grade), as he was appointed a full lieutenant after three years of service as an ensign.
 For administrative reasons, Halsey's naval record states he was promoted to the rank of lieutenant (junior grade) and lieutenant on the same day.

 At the time of Halsey's promotion to rear admiral, both rear admirals lower half (O-7) and rear admirals upper half (O-8) wore two stars.
 This was the case until 1942.
 During World War II and up until 1950, the Navy used the one star commodore rank for certain staff specialties.
+Before rising to fame in the Pacific, he had been considered a mediocre student at the Naval Academy, standing 43rd in a class of 62.